jarnowic/blopentype/README.md

 # Bugs and caveats

-On LuaTeX <0.17 a security hole allowed the package to write on `$TEXMFLOCAL`, so the program actually worked almost by accident.
-Now the hole is plugged, so the package must be run with the `--shell-escape` flag enabled, otherwise it will not write the fontname `readable.txt` database, or the individual `*.lua` font metrics.
-This procedure is only required to regenerate the database or to add new font metrics on the system; once these files are in the `blotfonts` directory in `$TEXMFLOCAL` the flag is no longer required.
+On LuaTeX <0.17 a security hole allowed the package to write on `$TEXMFLOCAL` without explicit permissions, so the program actually worked almost by accident.
+Now that the hole has been plugged, the package must be run with the `--shell-escape` flag enabled, otherwise it will not write the required, global `readable.txt` database file, or the individual `*.lua` font metrics files for each font.
+This procedure is only required to generate or update the database or to add new font family metrics on the system; once these files are in the `blotfonts` directory in `$TEXMFLOCAL` the flag is no longer required.

-This update on the LuaTeX engine now requires then a font database generating/updating script, which is top in the to do list now.
-Meanwhile, the workaround described should work.
+This update on the LuaTeX engine now requires a font database generating/updating script, which is top in the to do list now.
+Meanwhile, the workaround described above should work.

 The macros are still barely documented, and massively keep the names of their parent (`PiTeX`) package; that may be fixed some day.